Can home insurance be cancelled?

-If you do not tell us anything you’re required to tell us, we may cancel your policy (in addition, we may reduce the amount we pay you if you make a claim.
+If you fail in your duty, we may cancel your policy.
+Or we may reduce the amount we pay you if you make a claim.
 Or we may do both of those things.

-(If your failure to tell us is fraudulent, we may refuse to pay your claim and treat the contract as if it never existed.)
+If your failure is fraudulent, we may refuse to pay a claim.
+And we may treat the policy as if it never existed.

 How will the cancellation of my policy be confirmed?